Looking for a PS5? Here’s where you can grab one today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock - live: Amazon and Argos could restock this morning – what to know
+PS5 UK stock - live: Could BT and EE restocks drop soon?

 Follow live for the latest restock updates from Game, Smyths Toys, Currys and more

-Update: The PS5 could drop at Argos this morning and Amazon tomorrow.
-Read on for more information.

-Now that Horizon Forbidden West has finally been released, it has never been a better time to get your hands on a PS5 to experience one of Playstation’s most impressive-looking games yet.
+With the release of FromSoftware’s latest action RPG Elden Ring almost upon us, it has never been a better time to get your hands on one of Sony’s coveted PS5 consoles.
 But that’s easier said than done.

-While this year looks to be a promising one for PS5 gamers, with upcoming titles such as Elden Ring and Gran Turismo 7 causing huge hype around the console, it’s never been more difficult to get your hands on a PS5.

 Our liveblog is here to get you one of Sony’s elusive next-gen consoles, as well as provide you with the details on the best games and accessories to grab alongside your new machine.
 If you want to find out which online retailers will be the first to restock, then keep scrolling to receive updates as they happen.

-Note: Update: The PS5 could drop at the BT Shop and EE this week.
-Read on for more information.